wp-plugins-mirror/wordfence/readme.txt

 7. The Advanced Options page allows technically-minded users fine-tune their security settings.

 == Changelog ==

+= 6.3.8 =
+* Fix: Addressed an issue that could cause scans to time out on sites with tens of thousands of potential URLs in files, comments, and posts.

 = 6.3.7 =
 * Improvement: All URLs are now checked against the Wordfence Domain Blacklist in addition to Google's.